yh1008/speech-to-text/codeswitch/README.md

 ```
 ### 6. Install srilm to build the ARPA language model

-you can download this srilm-1.7.2.tar.gz from [SRILM](http://www.speech.sri.com/projects/srilm/download.html) by filling out the download form (I can't upload this gz file to Git, cause it exceeds 50MB limit).
+you can download this srilm-1.7.2.tar.gz from [SRILM](http://www.speech.sri.com/projects/srilm/download.html) by filling out the download form (I uploaded this gz file to Git, but received an warning cause it exceeds 50MB limit.
+If you observe that this gz is currupted, go download it directly from the url linked above).
 And then copy this file to `kaldi/tools` and name it `srilm.tgz`.
 After that, execute `install_srilm.sh`
 ```
 cp srilm-1.7.2.tar.gz ~/kaldi/tools/srilm.tgz
 cd kaldi/tools